prashant-kikani/prashant-kikani.github.io/_posts/2021-9-4-capitalism.markdown

 ## Inequality

-Because of capitalism, some people i.e. entrepreneurs and businessmen, economically "get ahead" i.e. become wealthier than a large chunk of people in the society.
+Because of capitalism, some people i.e. entrepreneurs and businessmen, economically "get ahead" i.e. become wealthier than a large chunk of people in society.
 Because of that, equality suffers.

-That's why, many people don't like capitalism, as it creates this economic inequality in the society.
-Some people get so rich that their net worth becomes larger than GDP of entire countries and they can <a href="https://www.bbc.com/news/science-environment-57849364" target="_blank">fly to the space</a> in their own rockets all by themselves!
+That's why, many people don't like capitalism, as it creates economic inequality in society.
+Some people get so rich that their net worth becomes larger than the GDP of entire countries and they can <a href="https://www.bbc.com/news/science-environment-57849364" target="_blank">fly to space</a> in their rockets all by themselves!

 But if we see, because of capitalism our everyday lives have become so much better than people living in the 1900s and 1950s.
 We can make video calls across the globe, we can get any information by searching on Google, we can connect with our friends via social media platforms, we can order almost anything from Amazon & Alibaba and we can do tons of other cool things on our iPhones and Androids.

-So, if we compare the lives of people today vs. 50 years ago, all of us have made a significant progress.
+So, if we compare the lives of people today vs. 50 years ago, all of us have made significant progress.
 Our lives are much better than people from the 1950s.
 So, everyone has made progress in these last 50 years.

 But, here's the catch - this progress is asymmetric, meaning some people(i.e. entrepreneurs and businessmen) will progress so far ahead than other people did.